 If you face any of these behaviors from a superior or coworker, it is important to set boundaries and communicate assertively.
 Remember that you have the right to an office that treats you with the respect and dignity you deserve.

-WAYS TO COPE WITH A NARCISSIST AT WORK
+HOW TO DEAL WITH A NARCISSIST AT WORK

 Working with a coworker who is very self-absorbed might be taxing for your mental health.
 Working with a narcissist can be extremely draining because of their egocentric and manipulative nature.
-While working with a narcissistic coworker might be challenging, there are ways to make the best of the situation.
 Follow these pointers:

-- Don’t take it personally: Narcissists are notoriously inconsiderate and rude to everyone around them.
+- Don’t take it personally.
+Narcissists are notoriously inconsiderate and rude to everyone around them.
 Don’t let their criticism get to you; instead, keep your attention on the data.
-Maintain composure and conduct in a businesslike manner at all times.
+Maintain composure and conduct yourself in a businesslike manner at all times.

-- Keep communication clear and concise: Narcissists have a penchant for bending the truth and shaping dialogues in their favor.
+- Keep communication clear and concise.
+Narcissists have a penchant for bending the truth and shaping dialogue in their favor.
 Communicate with them in a straightforward and succinct manner.
-Don’t get sidetracked by your emotions into a dispute or quarrel; stick to the facts.

 - Set boundaries: Setting appropriate limits is a crucial step you can take.
 Clearly communicate what you will and will not accept from the narcissist.
 When enforcing your boundaries, do so in a firm and consistent manner.

-- Don’t engage in their game: Drama and confrontation are typically fuel for narcissistic people.
+- Don’t engage in their game.
 Do your best to avoid becoming drawn into their game.
 Don’t try to reason or dispute with them; they might just use you as a pawn in a power play.

-- Seek support: It takes a lot of emotional energy to deal with narcissistic conduct.
+- Seek support.
 It’s important to talk things out with someone you trust, whether that’s friends, family, or a therapist.

 - Focus on self-care: You should tend to your health on all fronts, not just the physical.
 Spend time doing things that bring you joy and fulfillment, and put your own needs and happiness first.